featuredotapp/cli/docs/docs/cli/daemon-tutorial.md

   --command "cowsay \$subject"
 ```

 The command parameter specifies the shell script to run when the workflow sends an email to the daemon action, in this case the `cowsay` utility.
 The contents of the email are made available through the `$subject` and `$text` environment variables.
-The command will be executed each time on each received email.
+The complete email object as json is passed as a string to `$payload`.
+The command will be executed each time an email is received.